Last updated October 25th, 2019.12 minute read

 There is what’s known as a key book; this document is a master list of all RTNs.
 Some banks, especially the larger ones, have many RTNs.

-This is separate from BIC/SWIFT codes, which are managed by the Society for Worldwide Interbank Financial Telecommunication (SWIFT).
-Many financial institutions also use an IBAN code.
+This is separate from BIC/SWIFT code which are managed by the Society for Worldwide Interbank Financial Telecommunication (SWIFT).
+Many financial institutions also use an IBAN code for international bank transfers.

 There are a few quirks with wire transfers and how they affect routing numbers.
 For instance, there will be some differences when doing a wire transfer.
 Your routing number when transferring money via wire transfer will be different.